adamfowleruk/mljs/planning.md

     - Configure tripleconfig in semanticcontext
     - contributeQuery mode for custom page query in to searchcontext (base query)
     - Link semantic context to document context for MarkLogic Document ontology links
+    - configuration of registering one context with another, of any type, as a sendTo, receiveFrom, or biDirectional link
    - Widget extra configuration parameters
     - sparqlresults.iriHandler(pattern)
     - tagcloud.setFacet(facetName)
     - how to handle create (upload) forms widget?
+     - template (in doccontext, not widget)
+     - list of field definitions
     - addressbar.radius
     - openlayers.setGeoSelectionConstraint
     - openlayers.go (lon,lat, zoom)